raphaellaude/nyc-parcel-atm/README.md

 #### Screen isn’t turning on

 - Make sure that the screen is turned on.
 It should be on by default when the power is on but there is a tiny “POWER” button on the thin mini-PCB board with buttons connected to the screen driver PCB board.
 - Try switching the HDMI port the screen is connected to on the Raspberry Pi.
-There are two next to each other on the side of the Raspberry PI.
+There are two next to each other on the side of the Raspberry Pi.
 - Check that the screen driver PCB board is connected to the screen, via the Flexible Flat Cable (FFC).

 ##### Reconnecting the FFC